 We are conscious of some knowledge and it is readily available to us and can be easily shared with others.
 Other knowledge is through experience but does not automatically become conscious knowledge but intuitive knowledge.

 There are three types of knowledge:

 Explicit Knowledge: Knowledge that is easy to write down, document and share

 Implicit Knowledge: Skills that are learnt and can be easily moved between jobs

 Tacit Knowledge: Unconscious Knowledge or know-how that we use without being aware that we have it or use it.

 Tacit knowledge comprises mental models, perceptions, assumptions, insights and beliefs.
 For this reason, tacit skills are hard to measure or share.

 In comparison, explicit knowledge is the kind that you gain from processes, technologies and systems.
 It is faster to acquire and easier to share than tacit skills.

-The concept of “tacit knowledge” goes back to 1958 when Michael Polanyi (Polányi Mihály) wrote The Tacit Dimension (1967) said that “we can know more than we can tell” or our ‘tacit knowing’.
-Our unconscious knowledge like tying shoe laces.
+The concept of "tacit knowledge" goes back to 1958 when Michael Polanyi (Polányi Mihály) wrote The Tacit Dimension (1967) said that "we can know more than we can tell" or our ‘tacit knowing’.
+Our unconscious knowledge is like tying shoelaces.